 The reception, guest headdress competition, and the hosted bar will be at 6:30 pm.

 The dinner, and show presentation will begin promptly at 7:30 pm.

 We raise funds throughout the year through several different avenues of which one is our annual Spring Gala.
 To date we have raised over $15 million dollars for the children and families at Rancho Los Amigos.

-Come join us as we celebrate our 80th year of helping children in need.
-This years theme is an ode to our very first ball, “Bal-de-Tête”.
+Come join us as we celebrate this year’s theme, “Palm Beach Chic”.
 True to our history we will feature a Guest Headdress Competition and encourage all guests to participate in the fun.
 There will be a parade and prizes given to the top five winners.
 Click here for the Invitation.

 Other Opportunities Include:

 Table for 10

 - Premium Wine